-Chromatography is a method of separation in which the components to be separated are distributed between the two different phases, one is the stationary phase while the other one is a mobile phase that moves in a definite direction.
+Chromatography is a method of separation in which the components to be separated are distributed between the two different phases, one is the stationary phase and the other one is a mobile phase that moves in a definite direction.
 There are different types of chromatographic techniques such as column chromatography, paper chromatography, partition chromatography, thin-layer chromatography, gas-liquid chromatography, and ion-exchange chromatography.

 In this article, we will study thin layer chromatography in detail.